Security Analysis (Proofs)

 - $N = P = Q = 1 \bmod B$

+So the incorrect structure of $N$ is easy to spot.
 Unfortunately, not all possible malicious structures are so easy to detect.
-For example, if $N = PQR$ where $P = Q = 1 \bmod 4$ and $P = Q = 1 \bmod B$ and $R = 3 \bmod 4$ and $R ≠ 1 \bmod B$, then you’d have $N = PQR = 3 \bmod 4$ and $N = PQR ≠ 1 \bmod B$ so $N$ looks normal from simple modular criteria, yet $PQ$ carries the $2 \log_2(B) + m$ bits of client fingerprint from before.
+For example, if $N = PQR$ where $P = Q = 1 \bmod 8$ and $P = Q = 1 \bmod B$ and $R = 5 \bmod 8$ and $R ≠ 1 \bmod B$, then you’d have $N = PQR = 5 \bmod 8$ and $N = PQR ≠ 1 \bmod B$ so $N$ looks normal from simple modular criteria, yet $PQ$ carries the $2 \log_2(B) + m$ bits of client fingerprint from before.
 To guarantee that a server cannot fingerprint clients, more evidence about the structure of $N$ needs to be provided.

 Zero-knowledge proofs (ZKPs) are a popular solution to this kind of problem.
 I spent a good bit of time going down this rabbit hole.
 It’s definitely doable.
 However, every time I sat down to implement zero-knowledge proofs of semiprimality, I found myself getting bogged down in complex and fussy details.
 This isn’t just a matter of laziness—if the code is that hard to implement, I find it hard to convince myself that it’s fully correct.
 And if we’re not confident in the correctness of the code that checks whether $N$ has the right structure, then we haven’t really proven anything.